Last updated on April 5th, 2022 at 12:53 pm

 Both companies have stated that they will not be changing to BPA Free any time.

 I would love for this list to become useless when all companies phase out BPA.
 But that will take some time and persistence.
 There is some concern that any alternatives used could be worse or just as bad (so I still maintain that it’s easy and not expensive to go can-free).
-Companies are using something called an oleoresin which is a natural mixture of an oil and a resin extracted from various plants.
+Companies are using oleoresin, a natural mixture of oil and a resin extracted from various plants.
 Muir Glen and Eden Foods are phasing it in.
 I am trying to find out more information about it but it’s still new so information is limited.
 I will of course update you on any new information.